You might look at your toddler and wonder if you are doing a good job raising a confident, empathetic human being.

 However, how do you know when your toddlers show empathy?

-Are there traits that anyone can identify in a child that they are exhibiting empathy?
+Are there traits that anyone can identify in a child exhibiting empathy?

 While it can be challenging for your toddler to understand what empathy means (it is difficult for young children), you can help make it easier for them to display and build empathy in certain situations.